-Now that we know what factors can lead to dried ink cartridges let’s find their solutions.
+Once the factors or reasons are known, it is easy to jump for the targeted solutions.
 Instead of discarding the dried ink cartridges and adding more to the e-waste, you can fix the dried ink cartridges by the following methods.

 Keep the Print Head Clean

 Clean your print head regularly.
 You can clean it manually if you own an HP or a Canon printer.
 For Epson printers, you need to run the print head cleaning function.
 Let’s have a look at both methods of cleaning a print head.